DeViL303/MultiServer3-NautilusFork/README.md

     - On later 1.82+ clients BAR archives can be blocked from mounting in online mode by including the disablebar flag in the TSS
     - Due to no extra security layers on these, just simple zlib compression.
 These are the fastest to read/mount/create/dump.
     - I recommended using this setting for scenes in general.
 Objects need to be sdat (NPD encrypted) on later retail versions.
-    - Interestingly even on 1.86 retail you can use this type of archice to replace COREDATA.SHARC and even disablebar flag in TSS can not block that.
+    - Interestingly even on 1.86 retail you can use this type of archive to replace COREDATA.SHARC and even disablebar flag in TSS can not block that.

 - BAR Secure:
    - Encrypted BAR Used in conjunction with SHA1 in TSS in some earlier pre sharc versions of home.